bigupjeff/bigupjeff/README.md

 ### 🌱 I’m currently learning ...

- - How to live.
+ - How to freelance.
  - React.
- - How to shake the clunkiness out of WordPress.
+ - How to do mental, spiritual and physical health.

 ### 💞️ I’m looking to collaborate on ...

- - life?
+ - Life 🤎
- - Nothing tbh, kinda on a solo mission, but my mind is always open.
+ - Maybe some WP plugins or themes?
  - 📫 me@jeffersonreal.uk